CiscoSecurity/tr-05-serverless-google-chronicle/README.md

 [![Travis CI Build Status](https://travis-ci.com/CiscoSecurity/tr-05-serverless-chronicle-backstory.svg?branch=develop)](https://api.travis-ci.com/CiscoSecurity/tr-05-serverless-chronicle-backstory)

-# Chronicle Backstory Relay API
+# Google Chronicle Relay API

 The API is just a simple Flask (WSGI) application which can be easily packaged and deployed as an AWS Lambda Function working behind an AWS API